In Trump era, the death of the White House press conference

 On Friday, for instance, Trump answered several questions in the Oval Office about North Korea and Iran.
 But when a reporter asked about his threats regarding intervening in the Justice Department, Trump responded with a curt "thank you" that signaled to reporters that he was done with the Q&A session.

-The president also holds joint news conferences with visiting world leaders, a format reporters call "two and two" because each leader selects two of its country's reporters to ask questions.
-While the format looks similar to a solo news conference, the president more often than not calls on friendly reporters from conservative outlets and limits the opportunity for follow-up questions.
+The president also holds frequent joint news conferences with visiting world leaders, a format reporters call "two and two" because each leader selects two of its country's reporters to ask questions.
+While the format looks similar to a solo news conference, the Q&A sessions are shorter and the president more often than not calls on friendly reporters from conservative outlets and limits the opportunity for follow-up questions.

+On Friday, during a joint news conference with German Chancellor Angela Merkel, Trump called on reporters from Fox Business Network and the Christian Broadcasting Network.
+And on Monday, appearing alongside Nigerian President Muhammadu Buhari, the president took questions from The Washington Times and The Hill newspaper.

 Trump also submits to occasional one-on-one interviews with individual news outlets.
 Last week, he called in to "Fox & Friends," his favored format during the campaign.
 And several times he has held longer, impromptu question-and-answer sessions, including one in the Rose Garden with Senate Majority Leader Mitch McConnell that, for reporters, had the feel of a mosh pit.